 Green schoolyards are not new.
-In fact, citywide programs have been happening around the country upwards of 40 years.
+Citywide programs have been happening around the country for upwards of 40 years.
 Yet, asphalt and grass are still the norm.
 C&NN is working to create the conditions for scaling green schoolyards nationally because schoolyards can and should be so much more than most are right now.

 What Is a Green Schoolyard?